Rhythmomachia: The Philosopher's Game

 Download Rhythmomachia

 If you liked this game, you can also download it.
 Rhythmomachia 2 is very much like Rhythmomachia 1, but supports more rules (for example full pyramid support) and is customizable for several rule variants at least to some extent.
 It has been rewritten completely, in order to flexibilize the rules and make use of more Java features than the original version for Java Virtual Machine 1.0 supports.
 This allowed beautifying the user interface.
 Also thanks to the integration in our game library, we can now start to implement a computer player.
 Some rudimentary steps have already been taken into this direction, but the overall player performance is still much worse than that for the Seti game.
-There are improvements yet to come.
-But still the 2 stable preview release is recommended over Rhythmomachia 1.
-Rhythmomachia 2 is not yet available as an applet, though, but has to be downloaded.
-Also, it only supports Java Virtual Machine 1.4+, currently.
+The version 2 is recommended instead of Rhythmomachia 1.
+Rhythmomachia 2 is not available as a Java applet, though, but has to be downloaded and can be run using Java Virtual Machine 1.4+.

 Comments & Puzzles